Central, Minneapolis

-The Central Minneapolis community is located in the central part of the city, consisting of 6 smaller official neighborhoods, and includes Downtown Minneapolis and the central business district.
-It also includes the many old flour mills, the Mill District, and other historical and industrial areas of Downtown Minneapolis.
+Central is a defined community in Minneapolis that consists of six smaller official neighborhoods around the downtown and central business core.
+It also includes the many old flour mills, the Mill District, and other historical and industrial areas of downtown Minneapolis.
 It also includes some high-density residential areas surrounding it, excluding areas east of the Mississippi River.
-Businesses based in the Central area include the corporate headquarters of Target, US Bank, and the broadcast facilities of Minnesota CBS station WCCO-TV.
+Businesses and government buildings are based in the Central area include the corporate headquarters of the Star Tribune, Target, US Bancorp, the Hennepin County Government Center, Minneapolis Central Library, Minneapolis City Hall, and the broadcast facilities of the Minnesota CBS station WCCO-TV.